Briangulator/OpenChronicle/README.md

 # OpenChronicle
-In the time before time (2001), Lego launched an extremely popular toy line named "BIONICLE", short for "Biological Chronicle".
+In the time before time (2001), Lego launched a toy line named "BIONICLE", short for "Biological Chronicle".
 The line would continue until 2010.
 Books, comics, video games, and movies were made to tie in to the line, which provided a rich story with the heroic Toa at the center.
 For more information on BIONICLE, visit [the BIONICLE fan wiki](http://biosector01.com) or [the BioMedia Project](http://biomediaproject.com/bmp/).

 This project aims to streamline and improve the story of BIONICLE, with these goals in mind: